jdmagraner/my-rpa-learning-journey/Course Reflections/How To Write Better Prompts/README.md

 🚀 **Application Going Forward**
 I’ll apply these prompt design skills to:

-* Generate better automations using UiPath Autopilot by providing crystal-clear task definitions
+• Generate better automations using UiPath Autopilot by providing crystal-clear task definitions
-* Improve the quality of AI-generated email drafts, reports, and responses in business workflows
+• Improve the quality of AI-generated email drafts, reports, and responses in business workflows
-* Teach others on my team how to write effective prompts to boost adoption of generative AI
+• Teach others on my team how to write effective prompts to boost adoption of generative AI
-* Build prompt templates for common automation use cases in the solar industry
+• Build prompt templates for common automation use cases in the solar industry

 ---

-❓**Questions I Still Have**
+❓ **Questions I Still Have**

-* How can I scale prompt libraries across teams or departments for consistency?
+• How can I scale prompt libraries across teams or departments for consistency?
-* Are there prompt testing tools or simulators to preview AI outputs in different contexts?
+• Are there prompt testing tools or simulators to preview AI outputs in different contexts?
-* Can Autopilot prompts be version-controlled and reused like code snippets?
+• Can Autopilot prompts be version-controlled and reused like code snippets?

 ---